StartBlogCaution trapRecognise phishing e-mails - avoid damage

 Again, running a website is similar to running a garden: Not everything that grows and thrives there is also useful and desirable.
 Here, as there, it is important that you can distinguish useful from harmful content.

-Phishing e-mails are an extremely annoying and dangerous network growth, which you - especially if you operate a website - have certainly already had in your inbox.
+Phishing e-mails are an extremely annoying and dangerous network growth that you - especially if you run a website - have certainly already had in your mailbox.

 They usually suggest an urgent need for action and ask you to click on links contained in the email.
 If you do this, however, you may have already been fooled.